 2.2.
 On plant bioassay

 The on plant bioassay was conducted to evaluate the efficacy of potassium salts of fatty acids 49% SL against A. biggutulla bigutulla in the Screenhouse (Lat 11.387658⁰N and Long 79.723503⁰E), Department of Entomology, Faculty of Agriculture.
-The method conducted by Sain et al, 2021 was carried out with slight modifications.
+The method conducted by Sain et al., 2021 was carried out with slight modifications.
 Each treatment was sprayed using a hand-operated 1-L-capacity sprayer on 30-day-old okra plants and allowed to dry for 2 h.
 Circular designs were made using mylar thin film, and with the aid of a stapler pin, the upper side was covered with muslin material.
 The okra plants were enclosed by this mylar thin film cage.
 The experiment was conducted during the third week of July 2024.
 Ten jassids adults were released on potted plants and confined in Mylar cages to prevent the escape of jassids.
 Each treatment was replicated three times.
 Mortality of jassids were recorded at 24 hours interval for 7 days after treatment (Manivannan et al., 2018).

 2.3.
 Statistical Analysis